 I love autumn.
 Crisp air, warm sweaters, and of course, harvest time!
 My parents have two huge crabapple trees in their backyard here in Alaska, this year instead of the usual pie filling, I made crabapple butter and crabapple wine!
 Nothing says fall like the warm, delicious scent of apples and spice!
 Peep the simple and delicious recipe below.

-- Before placing in jars for canning processing, you can put the cooked apple butter mixture in the blender or food processor to make smooth.
+Before placing in jars for canning processing, you can put the cooked apple butter mixture in the blender or food processor to make it smooth.

-- Put in sanitized pint size jars, leaving about a 1/2 space at the top.
+Put in sanitized pint size jars, leaving about a 1/2 inch space at the top.

 © Cazoshay Marie.
 All rights reserved.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Cazoshay Marie with appropriate and specific direction to the original content.

 As an Amazon Associate I earn from qualifying purchases.